aplteam/Tatin/docs/UsageData.md

 It is natural to assume that a package author would be interested in knowing how many people are interested in their packages, or how often a package was downloaded.

-Tatin tries to deliver but there is one obstacle one has to be aware of:
+Tatin tries to deliver but there is an obstacle one has to be aware of:

 Tatin uses a machine-specific cache when downloading a package in order to save bandwidth and CPU resources in case a package is requested again by either the same user or a different user on the same machine.